 There are four levels on SpanishPod101 with varying numbers of pathways and lessons.
-At the time of writing, the number of pathways and lessons are split between the levels as shown in the graph below.
+Unfortunately, the majority of the content is at the lower levels and drops off as you move up.

 In order to write this review, I tried multiple lessons at all four difficulty levels.

 There’s quite a lot of variety in the lessons in terms of lesson style, length, hosts, the country they talk about, and even the materials included with the lesson.

 While there are some video lessons, the vast majority are audio lessons.
 They range from 1 minute to 20 minutes long, with most lasting around 10 minutes or so.

 Most commonly, lessons are structured in this manner: